 Recent attention to Judaism and the two other “Abrahamic” religions derived from it, a subject whose most recent scholarly development is Jon Levenson’s Inheriting Abraham (Princeton UP, 2012), offers an opportunity to clarify how we understand their differences in originary terms, that is, in terms of the absorption of originary firstness into the realm of the sacred and the sign, ending the old pecking-order hierarchy and instituting the reign of reciprocal morality.

 The essence of Hebrew chosenness is that it conceives itself as firstness, as the attribution to one group of a priority significant in itself, regardless of how it came about.
 Hebrew firstness has as its essential content to transmit by example its singular content to the rest of humanity, to be “a light unto the nations.”
-We can reduce our definition of monotheism to this task: whatever people first becomes aware of the existence of the One God (and symmetrically, One Humanity), this people is “chosen” by this simple fact, which the rest of the world within its cultural sphere may be expected eventually to learn from it.
+We can reduce our definition of monotheism to this task: whatever people first becomes aware of the existence of the One God (and symmetrically, One Humanity), this people is chosen by this very priority in a knowledge that the rest of the world within its cultural sphere may be expected eventually to learn from it.
 As indeed they did: the three Abrahamic religions include the virtual totality of the population of the societies that originated in the Mediterranean area, and they have made inroads in many other cultural areas as well.

 Christianity proposes a solution to the resentment inspired by the other’s firstness.
 This is quite explicit; Jesus is reported as saying in the Sermon on the Mount (Matthew 20:16) that the last shall be first and the first shall be last.
 This is not merely a political, or religio-political affirmation that those who are “first” in this world will be damned in the next and vice versa.
 It applies more significantly both on the ontological level of divinity, where Jesus is a crucified criminal who is also God, and on that of everyday interaction: turning the other cheek and loving one’s enemy are inverted affirmations of firstness in its originary sense.
 He who turns the other cheek—who is first not to commit violence—turns away violence; loving one’s enemy puts an end to enmity.
 For an anthropological understanding of Christian theology, to say Jesus is God simply means that he can be relied upon always to embody this inverted firstness, whence the possibility, inconceivable in Jewish theology, of “imitating God” via imitatio Christi.